 - Advocate for public policies and programs to stem the spread of HIV and provide care for people living with or affected by HIV and AIDS

 2003: World Vision receives its first grant for HIV programming.
-The Channels of Hope curriculum is introduced in Africa to engage faith leaders and congregations in advocacy and prevention against HIV and AIDS.
+We introduce the Channels of Hope curriculum in Africa to engage faith leaders and congregations in advocacy and prevention against HIV and AIDS.

 2005: World Vision scales up HIV programming outside of Africa.

-2006: World Vision introduces Channels of Hope in Latin America, the Caribbean, Middle East, Eastern Europe, and the Asia Pacific regions.
+2006: World Vision introduces Channels of Hope in Latin America, the Caribbean, the Middle East, Eastern Europe, and the Asia Pacific regions.

 2009: A Channels of Hope study in three countries affirms the importance of addressing stigma through faith communities and mobilizing community action.

 Beyond the Hope Initiative: We dare not stop

 World Vision’s made much progress in mitigating the impact of HIV on children, as well as women and men.
 Thanks to the support of the international public health community and the generosity of the American people through USAID’s President’s Emergency Plan For AIDS Relief (PEPFAR), the number of people on lifelong, life-saving antiretroviral therapy has greatly increased.
 Through PEPFAR, the number of children accessing antiretroviral treatment has more than doubled since 2014 and is now at 1 million annually.

-An army of 220,000 World Vision-trained community health workers throughout Africa play an ongoing role in this achievement as they walk with patients and community leaders to bring hope to HIV- and AIDS-affected families.
+About 220,000 World Vision–trained community health workers throughout Africa play an ongoing role as they work with patients and community leaders to help HIV- and AIDS-affected families.

 Efforts focus on helping pregnant women with HIV understand their health status and get the treatment they need.
 It not only helps them recover their health, but it protects their babies from contracting the disease.

 World Vision partners with governments to influence healthcare policy and with schools to promote HIV and AIDS awareness.
 Other partnerships assist community care providers in maintaining relationships and monitoring care.
 Also, church leaders can help reduce stigma and lead a community response to support people suffering from the disease.
 While these countries have made monumental progress, the work continues.